 - Applied regression and time series analysis

 Programs culminate in an immersion experience that involves group work on a project – a real-world application of a student’s acquired skills in data science.
-The immersion experience gives students the chance to demonstrate the core abilities they have developed, which can be assessed by instructors and potential employers beside their ability to work and collaborate with others.
+The immersion experience gives students the chance to demonstrate the core abilities they have developed, while being assessed by instructors and potential employers along with their ability to work and collaborate with others.

 Key Competencies and Objectives